Passive defect driven morphogenesis in nematic membranes

 We combine analytical and numerical approaches to study equilibrium configurations of the free-energy \eqref{eq:2}.
 The former approach is restricted to director fields with a uniform phase $\psi$, see Sec.
 1 and 2 in \cite{supp_mater}.
 The latter approach discretizes the functions $\zeta(r)$ and $\psi(r)$, Fig.~\ref{fig:f1}a, and uses a Monte-Carlo algorithm, see Sec.
 3 \cite{supp_mater}.

-We first consider the case where all elastic constants associated with distortions of the director field are equal, i.e. $k_1\!=\!k_2\!=\!k_3\!=\!k/3$.
+We first consider the case where all the reduced Frank constants are equal, i.e. the one-constant approximation $k_1\!=\!k_2\!=\!k_3\!=\!k/3$.
 The energy scale is set by the constraint $k\!+\!k_B\!+\!\sigma\!=\!1$.
 Fig.~\ref{fig:f1}b shows the height at the center $\zeta(0)$ of the equilibrium states that were found for varying elastic parameters.
 When $k_B$ or $\sigma$ dominate, the minimal states are flat discs which minimize surface area and curvature.
 Because the Frank constants are equal, $k_1\!=\!k_3$, all director configurations with a constant phase $\psi$ have equal energy, and thus are minimal states, \cite{de1993physics}.
 However, when $k$ dominates, the minimal state changes to an approximately conical surface with phase $\psi=0$, Fig.~\ref{fig:f1}d.
 The morphological transition occurs via a symmetry-breaking process during which the director adopts an aster configuration.

 To better understand this spontaneous transition from flat to conical surfaces, we derived analytically the normal force balance equation for a surface of revolution with an embedded director field with uniform phase $\psi$, see Sec.~1.2 in \cite{supp_mater} (see \cite{santiago2019membrane} for a general case).
 In the special case $\sigma=0$, this nonlinear ODE has a set of exact non-trivial solutions corresponding to conical surfaces of varying heights; this is valid even when the one-constant approximation is relaxed, see Sec.
 1.3 in \cite{supp_mater}.
-This gives us a subset of shapes described by $\zeta(r)=\pm m r$, with $m$ the height of the cone, that allow us to move continuously from a flat disk to a cone of varying height.
+This gives us a subset of shapes described by $\zeta(r)=\pm m (r-1)$, with $m$ the vertical distance of the tip of the cone from the base, that allow us to move continuously from a flat disk to a cone of varying height.
 Minimizing Eq.~\eqref{eq:2} with respect to the height $m$ and for a fix phase $\psi$, one obtains the non-trivial condition